Independence questions in a finite axiom-schematization of first-order logic: Introduction

 \begin{remark} The finitary property of the axiom-schematization \texttt{TMM} makes it well-suited to automatic proof verification.
 In particular, one of its variants is the axiom-schematization of first-order logic used in the main database written in the Metamath language (see~\cite[Appendix C]{metamath}), which formalizes ZFC set theory (and many other areas of mathematics) on top of it.
-We give in Appendix~\ref{app:labels} a table of correspondence of scheme labels used in this article and in that Metamath database, called \texttt{set.mm}, and browsable online at \url{http://us.metamath.org/mpeuni/mmset.html}. \end{remark}
+We give in Appendix~\ref{app:labels} a table of correspondence of scheme labels used in this article and in that Metamath database, called \texttt{set.mm}, and browsable online at \url{https://us.metamath.org/mpeuni/mmset.html}. \end{remark}

 \paragraph{Plan of the article} In Section~\ref{sec:formal}, we define the formal systems that are the object of study of this paper.
 In Section~\ref{sec:complete}, we recall the completeness results of Tarski and Megill.
 In Section~\ref{sec:indep}, we prove the independence results stated above.
 In particular, we exhibit a natural example in first-order logic of an independent scheme all of whose object-instances are redundant.
 Appendix~\ref{app:arithm} gives an elementary example of a similar phenomenon of independence of a scheme all of whose object-like instances are redundant.
 Appendix~\ref{app:variants} makes some comments on the various axiom schemes and on some variants of~\texttt{TMM}.
 Appendix~\ref{app:gen} gives an alternate proof due to Mario Carneiro of the independence of~\texttt{gen}.
-Appendix~\ref{app:labels} contains a table of correspondence of scheme labels used here and in the Metamath database \texttt{set.mm}.
+Appendix~\ref{app:labels} contains a table of correspondence of scheme labels used here and in the Metamath database~\href{https://us.metamath.org/mpeuni/mmset.html}{\texttt{set.mm}}.

 \paragraph{Acknowledgments} I warmly thank Mario Carneiro and Norman Megill for careful reading of earlier drafts of this article and very useful comments.
 I also thank the contributors of the Metamath database \texttt{set.mm}, in particular Norman Megill, Mario Carneiro, and Wolf Lammen for their work related to axiomatic questions.
+I also thank the anonymous referee for corrections and suggestions of improvements.

 \paragraph{Norman Megill} I discovered the notion I called ``supertruth'' in August 2020 and rapidly began discussing it with Mario Carneiro and Norman Megill.
 Over the following year, it slowly extended to the present article, which benefited from many exchanges with Mario and Norm.
 Although I have never met Norm personally, I enjoyed many insightful discussions we had over the years, on this and related topics.
 The formalized mathematics tool Metamath is his creation, and the vibrant community he gathered around it owes him a lot.
 I dedicate this article to his memory.